peter88213/pywoo/README.md

-# The pywoo tools for OpenOffice: Import and export yWriter 6/7 projects
+# The pywoo tools for OpenOffice: Import and export yWriter 6/7 projects with Python

 ## Features